laurahannah/runpostman/README.md

 is specified, it will default to the collection name with the fitting extension type for the report.

+note: at the time of this writing, the error checking on the json configuration is not terribly robust.
+The script will error out if the format is incorrect.
+This is an area for development.

 ### available options and default values

 ```